Income

 compares using the tax free cash of £100,000 to purchase

-extra income from either a compulsory purchase annuity or
+extra income from either compulsory purchase annuities or

 a purchased life annuity.
 It assumes that the individuals